brthom/brthom/README.md

 👋 Hi, I’m Ben Thomas!
--👀 I’m interested in GIS and photogrammetric modelling of archeological sites.
+-👀 I’m interested in archeology and its growing relation with the field of computer science.
 🌱 I’m currently learning data structures and algorithms @Umich.

+Here's a list of compsci classes I've completed at Michigan:
+-EECS 183: Elementary Programming Concepts
+-EECS 203: Discrete Mathematics
+-EECS 280: Programming and Intro Data Structures -(current)EECS 281: Data Structures and Algorithms

 📫 How to reach me:
 -benjt@umich.edu